Published by Carl Hedinger. Last Updated on October 17, 2023.

 With all the amazing breweries in Asheville‘s downtown, its South Slope District, Biltmore Village, West Asheville, and beyond, it’s easy to see why this is earned the nickname of Beer City USA.

 The wide variety of beers at these North Carolina tasting rooms seems neverending.
 They include hoppy IPAs, smooth lagers, and hearty stouts.

-Gluten-free options including sours, ciders, ginger beers, non-alcoholic beverages, are covered in our guide, along with non-alcoholic beverages.
+Gluten-free options, including sours, ciders, ginger beers, and non-alcoholic beverages, are covered in our guide, along with non-alcoholic beverages.

 You’ll also find a variety of sizes, from giant taprooms, second and third locations, and tiny nano-breweries.
-Many of these amazing local beer makers offer live music, food trucks, and more, too.
+Many of these amazing local Asheville NC beer makers offer live music, food trucks, and more, too.

 Because there are so many options throughout the city (and nearby), we’ve organized this guide into the following sections:

 - River Arts District Breweries

 - Bonus Breweries in Asheville Area (Surrounding Towns)

 No matter which neighborhood or nearby town you choose to visit, we hope this guide helps you safely drink your way through the best breweries in Asheville.

 Whether you’re a new resident, a frequent visitor, or a local, we’re leaving no detail behind.
 If you live in the Asheville area and are wondering, “What are the best things to do near me?” we think this NC travel guide will help you out!